albbus-stack/t5.rs/README.md

 ### Desktop

-> Github actions for the Linux and MacOS platforms are not yet functioning since `dx bundle` fails with various errors.
+> The Github action for MacOS is not yet implemented.
+Linux is barely functioning since the built bundle fails with various errors (e.g the installed .deb package searches assets in the folder where you call it and not globally).
+Windows is the only platform that works correctly for now.

 - For Windows you can configure the `.github/workflows/windows.yaml` workflow to build and upload the `.msi` installer in the action artifacts on every push to the `master` branch or manually with the `workflow_dispatch` event.
+- For Linux you can configure the `.github/workflows/linux.yaml` workflow to build and upload the `.deb` package along with the dist folder in the action artifacts on every push to the `master` branch or manually with the `workflow_dispatch` event.
 - Currently `dx bundle` is being actively developed and is not yet ready for production use, so you should use `dx build` if bundling fails on other platforms (this is not good since you need attach the entire `dist` folder to your release build).